b1-88er/b1-88er.github.io/_posts/2015-10-22-elixir-pingpong-table.markdown

 ---
 layout: post
-title: My discovers about Elixir processes
+title: My discoveries about Elixir processes
 date: 2015-10-22
 summary: How did I learn about Elixir processes that is worth sharing.
 categories: elixir